mahmoud-aymann/-News_Headline_Classifier/README.md

 ## 🙏 Acknowledgments

 - Thanks to the Scikit-learn team for the excellent ML library
-- Gradio for the intuitive web interface framework
+- Gradio for the simple web interface framework
 - Hugging Face for providing free hosting for ML applications
+- My instructor and the learning community for guidance
 - The open-source community for continuous inspiration

 ## 📈 Future Enhancements

-- [ ] Support for more categories
+- [ ] Add more categories (POLITICS, TECHNOLOGY, etc.)
-- [ ] Real-time news API integration
+- [ ] Implement more advanced models (SVM, Random Forest)
-- [ ] Model performance metrics dashboard
+- [ ] Add model evaluation metrics (accuracy, precision, recall)
-- [ ] Multi-language support
+- [ ] Improve text preprocessing (stop words removal, stemming)
-- [ ] Advanced text preprocessing options
+- [ ] Add support for larger datasets
-- [ ] Model comparison tools
+- [ ] Implement cross-validation for better model evaluation

 ---